HPC Challenge Awards Competition at SC11

 • David Bailey, LBNL NERSC

-• Jack Dongarra, (Co-Chair) U of Tennesse/ORNL
+• Jack Dongarra, (Co-Chair) Univeristy of Tennesse/ORNL

 • Jeremy Kepner, (Co-Chair) MIT Lincoln Lab

-• Bob Lucas, ISI
+• Bob Lucas, University of Southern California and ISI

 • Rusty Lusk, Argonne National Lab

-• Piotr Luszczek, U of Tennessee
+• Piotr Luszczek, Univeristy of Tennessee

 • John McCalpin, TACC